CPSC-449-Projects/project3/CPSC-449-Project3/README.txt

   + '409 Conflict' if an user attempts to create two polls with the same id.

 - To use the service through the terminal, please use 'new_poll.json' as an example.
-In the terminal, please command: $ http --verbose PUT 127.0.0.1:5400/polls/create/ @./share/new_poll.json
+In the terminal, please command: $ http --verbose POST 127.0.0.1:5400/polls/create/ @./share/new_poll.json

 Or,

 In the terminal, please command: $ http POST 127.0.0.1/polls/create/ poll_id={id} created_by={username} question={"The text of a question of the poll"} poll_responses={"Option1, Option2, Option3, Option4"}

-2. @hug.put("/polls/vote/{id}")
+3. @hug.put("/polls/vote/{id}")

-- This service allows any users to vote a specific poll.
+- This service allows any users to vote a specific poll based on its id.

 - Endpoint: /polls/vote/{id}